Open-Urantia/OpenUrantia-data/README.md

 Future enhancements for this repository include:

-- Adding `mp3` audio files for each paper.
 - Providing translations for each paper in multiple languages.
-- Extending the dataset with additional metadata and resources related to the Urantia Papers.
+- Extending the dataset with additional metadata and resources related to the Urantia Papers, such as AI-generated summaries or keyword extraction.

 ## Contributing